how to fix dimples in resin cover

 how to fix dimples in resin

 The resin should self-level to some extent, helping to fill in the dimples and pits.
-In some cases, a heat source like a torch or heat gun can be used to gently pass over the surface.
+In some cases, you can use a heat source like a torch or heat gun.
+Pass it over the surface.
 This will help disperse and remove any remaining air bubbles.

 Once the new resin layer is applied, it needs to cure according to the resin’s specific curing instructions.
 This is typically involving exposure to UV light or allowing it to harden over time.

-This method is effective for addressing minor to moderate dimpling.
+This method is good for addressing minor to moderate dimpling.
 It can result in a smoother and more visually appealing surface.

 Additionally, multiple layers may be needed to achieve the desired level of surface correction.
 Each layer should be allowed to cure fully before adding another.